 “…do not lead us into temptation, but deliver us from evil.” – Matthew 6:13

-Questions like these can shake our faith and grip us with fear, anger and bewilderment.
-If God is all-powerful and all-good, then how can he allow so much pain and suffering?
-As Christians, we know that God is powerful and loving, but sometimes it feels like He doesn’t care, or that we’re all alone.
-Two things to keep in mind:
+These questions can shake our faith and grip us with fear, anger, and bewilderment.
+As Christians, we know that God is powerful and loving, but sometimes it feels like He doesn’t care or that we’re all alone.

 - God gets blamed for a lot of man’s evil.

-- God has given man a free will.
+- God has given man free will.

 No answer is adequate, but God’s main concern is that we trust Him to bring good out of evil.
-If He did it when mankind murdered His innocent Son, then He can do it with all of the suffering and unrest in 2020.
+If He did it when mankind murdered His innocent Son, then He can do it with all the suffering and unrest in our world today.